BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 and Moon, of course.
 It can grow to a minute of arc (60 seconds of arc).

 Pic: The planet Venus as seen through my SkyWatcher 200P f5 Newtonian on the sunny evening of the 6th of May 2020, at 19:06 UT.
-I had been watching her intermittently from about 15:00BST in the scope.
-What a pleasant afternoon in the back garden of my bungalow at 28, Queensway, Rotherham, South Yorkshire, during UK lockdown 1.
+I had been watching her intermittently from about 13:00 UT in the scope.
+What a pleasant and sunny afternoon in the back garden of my bungalow at 28, Queensway, Rotherham, South Yorkshire, during UK lockdown 1.

 The road and the view west copyright Google as are all these 'location links'.